erichuang2015/wp-plugin-ratings/README.md

 # WP RATINGS - A small Wordpress plugin

-:warning: **WORK IN PROGRESS - usage at your own risk** :wink:

-> A small plugin which allows to create ratings with a small and simple frontend which can be used via shortcode [wp-ratings]
+> A small plugin which allows to create ratings with a small and simple frontend which can be used via shortcode [wp-rating]

 ## Necessary preparations